dalealleshouse/algorithms/list_data_structures/README.md

 log(2,(n+1)](https://latex.codecogs.com/gif.latex?\leq&space;2\log_{2}(n&plus;1)).
 Consider the simplest possible case: a tree with three node.
-It's not possible to arrange the nodes in such a way that it is both unbalanced and also a valid red black tree.
+It's not possible to arrange the nodes in such a way that it is both unbalanced and also a valid red-black tree.
 See the image below (The image does not provide an exhaustive account of every invalid variation, the reader is invited to extrapolate).

 #### Balance and Red-Black Tree Properties